Cooking Basmati Rice for Babies, Toddlers and the Family

 Anyway rice is a brilliant accompaniment to curries and stews, and with seasoning is great as a stand-alone meal too (with vegetables).
 It’s carb-rich (starchy) food so provides your little one with valuable nutrients, fibre and much-needed energy to crawl, walk, play and run!
 So all in all, is fab for a growing child’s diet.

 So to give you a helping hand I have provided you with two recipes– one suitable for babies/ toddlers, and the other suitable for the family; as different rice textures are suitable for different age groups.

-Squishy Baby/ Toddler Basmati Rice – 7 -10 months plus
+Squishy Baby and Toddler Basmati Rice – 7+ months